 Even today, many Transylvanian families still use traditional farming methods.
 This type of low-intensity agriculture has encouraged the development of species-rich grasslands, so although the Transylvanian lowland farmed landscapes are influenced by humans, they contain biodiversity status of European and global significance.

-The mosaic of habitats supports a variety of mammal species, including threatened species, by offering connectivity, as well as and nesting and hunting perches for birds of prey.
+The mosaic of habitats supports a variety of mammal species, including threatened species, by offering connectivity, as well as nesting and hunting perches for birds of prey.
 The grasslands contain an astonishing diversity of wildflowers.
 The area is also home to 650 species of butterflies and moths as well as many insects, lizards and snakes.

 ADEPT uses policy, the market, and training of farmers and farmer groups, as its main tools to save the landscape.
 Using policy, ADEPT was key to the design and introduction of Romania’s High Nature Value grassland payments, which are supporting over 250,000 farmers on 1.2 million hectares in Romania.
-Using the market, ADEPT marketing ideas has brought many thousands of pounds a year to small-scale farmers linked to sustainable land use.
+Using the market, ADEPT's marketing ideas have brought many thousands of pounds a year to small-scale farmers linked to sustainable land use.
 And using training, ADEPT has stimulated village-level cooperation, which has demonstrated the economic and landscape-scale conservation benefits of a cooperative approach.